Skip to content

 Now that you've generated your first firmware:

-2. Template Architecture: Understand how the generation works
+3. Template Architecture: Understand how generation works

-4. Troubleshooting: Fix common issues
+5. Troubleshooting: Fix common issues

 📚 Additional Resources